![]() |

 Answer:

 The flower rose has different symbols according to its colour.
-Different colours symbolize different lovable meanings.
-A red rose often symbolizes love and beauty; therefore, it also represents a lady.
-The red rose symbolizes love, beauty and romance here in this poem.
-The red roses are specially used by lovers as Valentine's roses on Valentine's day.
+Different colours symbolise different lovable meanings.
+A red rose often symbolises love and beauty; therefore, it also represents a lady.
+The red rose symbolises love, beauty, and romance in this poem.
+The red roses are specially used by lovers as Valentine's roses on Valentine's Day.

 c.
 What images in nature would you use to express love?